cugfeng/router-monitor/README.md

 # router-monitor

 Sometimes at midnight router lost network connection.
-If it happens, use Raspberry Pi to control a relay to reset router.
+If it happens, use Raspberry Pi to reboot the router.